waterloop/waterloop-cms/README.md

 ## 🔨 Some features to implement

 - Full coverage of dynamic content on the main website, so that the majority of updateable content on the site can be updated through the CMS.
-- Implement user permission levels so only a handful of verified users can change the content on the CMS.
 - Improve the login/logout functionality logic.